Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

         Nightly (or "latest") versions are built from the latest commit on the main branch of every JET package's git repository.
+        These will be bleeding-edge versions,
+        and include the latest features
+        as well as potentially breaking changes.

-        To install the latest versions of individual packages, you must install them separately.<br>
+        To install the latest versions of individual packages, you must do so separately.<br>
-        A list of all package repositories can be found [here](https://github.com/orgs/Jaded-Encoding-Thaumaturgy/repositories?q=language%3APython).
+        A list of all package repositories can be found [here][vsjet-python-repositories].

         === ":fontawesome-brands-windows: Windows"
             1. If you want to install the nightly version,